Punktum-dk/rp-service-specification/README.md

 <a id="link_whois_handle"></a>

-#### Link WHOIS Handle
+##### Link WHOIS Handle

 When using the feature to link WHOIS handles, meaning they are associated with a registrar account, a list of candidates are presented.

-The requirements for linking are strict and if a certain WHOIS handle does not appear in the list, it might be due to data not matching the registrar account.
+The requirements for linking are strict and if a certain WHOIS handle does not appear in the list, it might be due to data not matching the registrar account data.

-When linking a WHOIS handle to a registrar account, it is no longer possible to log in to the self-service portal (SB) using this handle.
+:warning: When linking a WHOIS handle to a registrar account, it is no longer possible to log in to the self-service portal (SB) using this handle.
 Unlinking has the opposite effect and unlinked WHOIS handles have to use the self-service portal (SB).

-<a id="create_whois_handle"></a>
+<a id="create_whois_registrar_account_handle"></a>

-#### Create WHOIS Handle
+##### Create WHOIS Registrar Account Handle

 A new handle will be created with the same data as the registrar account and it will be automatically linked to the registrar account.
-You can of course unlink the WHOIS handle from the account.
+You can of course [unlink the WHOIS handle](#unlink_whois_handle") from the account.

+Creating WHOIS handles for end-users, is done using a another feature.

 <a id="merge_whois_handles"></a>

-#### Merge WHOIS Handles
+##### Merge WHOIS Handles

 Merging handles, is the ability to collapse several handles into one.